VABAR/VABAR.github.io/index.md

 #    url: '/research-opportunities/'
 #    text: 'Apply to make a research stay either at VaBaR, or with our partners BioSS in Scotland.'
 #    image: banner_bioss.png
+widget-1:
+   title: "València International Bayesian Analysis Summer School"
+   url: '/events/vibass/'
+   text: 'VIBASS I is the first edition of the summer school on Bayesian Statistics to be held from 17th until 21st July 2017 in València (Spain).
+VIBASS offers an opportunity to be introduced into the Bayesian reasoning without previous knowledge in the subject.'
+   image: widget-vibass17.png
 # widget-2:
 #    title: "Why use this theme?"
 #    url: 'http://phlow.github.io/feeling-responsive/info/'